Summer semester 2022: First EuroTeQ Collider at TUM

 Introduction

-In 2020, TUM Hyperloop launched a research program within TUM to build a 24-meter test track and full-scale prototype, marking the team's first step toward realizing Hyperloop on a large scale.
-As Hyperloop moves toward realization, the success of the project depends not only on technological implementation, but also on stakeholders recognizing the value and positive impact of the transportation mode on social, regional and economic development.
+In 2020, TUM Hyperloop initiated a research program at TUM to construct a 24-meter test track and a full-scale prototype, marking the team's first step toward realizing Hyperloop on a large scale.
+As Hyperloop moves toward realization, the project's success depends not only on technological implementation but also on stakeholders recognizing the value and positive impact of the transportation mode on social, regional, and economic development.

 What is the Waste Challenge?

-- Which macroeconomic dimensions would have to be analyzed on the basis of a chosen route (e.g. MUC - FRA, MUC - BER)?
+- Which macroeconomic dimensions would have to be analyzed based on a chosen route (e.g., MUC - FRA, MUC - BER)?

 - What trends might result from this radical reduction in travel time, e.g., modal shift in passenger/freight traffic, reduction in pollution, etc.?